 It verifies that all members are being given proper credit for their investments in the club so that their account is tracked correctly, and their taxes are reported to them correctly.
-What do you do if there is a discrepancy?

 Proceed with the Audit.

 Note entries where corrections are needed.